turboflakes/crunch/README.md

 ## Why use `crunch`

-To automate the payout of staking rewards for a list of Validators every X hours.
+To automate payout of staking rewards for just one or list of Validators every X hours.

 To get notified about the amount and fraction of the Total Rewards each Validator and their Nominators received.

 To easily inspect about any unclaimed eras.

 To promote Validator/s by publicly publish their automated staking rewards

-## Moto

 ## Installation